sfei/d3-SimpleGraph/api/interactivity.md

 ## Adding interactive features ##

+#### Tooltips ####

+Tooltips are attached as event listeners to the SVG objects, tied to the data, drawn on the graph.
+Event listeners are attached to mouse events suffixed by `.sg-tooltip`.

+To create a the tooltip itself, a div is created and appended to the document body with absolute positioning to have the least conflict possible with existing HTML and CSS layouts.

-<a name="addTooltipToPoints">#</a> *sg*.**addTooltipToPoints**(*tooltipFunction*[, *options*])
+<a name="addTooltipToPoints">#</a> *sg*.**addTooltipToPoints**(*tooltipFunction*[, *forSeries*[, *options*]])

-Add tooltip function to the points on the graph.
+Add tooltip function to points on the graph.
 Does not add tooltips to the lines connecting points, if they were added.
 That is handled by addTooltipToLines().
 You can check the series name in the callback's returned SVG element or the class to determine type, regular lines are `.sg-plotted-line` and lines drawn from connecting points are `.sg-line`.

 <table style="font-size:0.9em;">
   <tbody>